 What started out as a term paper for a graduate course in environmental perception turned into a career long critical engagements of the lyrics of Bruce Springsteen.
 Feminist

 colleagues often wonder why I would be interested in songs of white working-class men when it is so obviously sexist.
 I see something different.
 I see a poet capturing processes that identify processes that shape both hegemonic and critical understandings of not only class, race, gender, and sexuality but also emotions, social movements, spirituality, globalization, and international security.

 Michael J. Prince and I continue to write about disability politics from a critical vantage point.
 We have written about the effects of emotional and psychological distress among soldiers and veterans and the policies governing their lives post-deployment.
 We have developed critiques of military psychiatry, popular culture, social policy, warfare and welfare, and gender in our work.
 We have looked at contemporary and historical contexts of nostalgie, shell shock, battle fatigue, and operational stress injuries.
 Our work is informed by Foucault’s ideas around dispositifs, pastoral power and social death alongside feminist ideas about embodiment, materiality and disclosures.

 Writing Intimacy into Geography

-Courtney Donovan and I are pulling together a set of papers about how personal, intimate writing is used in feminist geography.
-We organized a set of panels and paper sessions at a conference.
+Courtney Donovan and I edited a set of papers about how personal, intimate writing is used in feminist geography.
 There was tremendous interest in pursuing a project that dealt with detailing the methodological, epistemological and ontological arguments and issues that frame how and why we take up intimate writing in our research and as our research.
-The book – Writing Intimacy into Feminist Geography – is organized around personal writing and muddling intimacy into research and will be published by Routledge in 2017.
+The book – Writing Intimacy into Feminist Geography – is organized around personal writing and muddling intimacy into research and was published by Routledge in 2017.